-Professional car thieves with power tools can strip a car down to its skelton in just a few minutes.
-Watch a demonstration and find out what you can do to make your car less appealing to crooks.
+Professional car thieves with power tools can strip a car down to its skeleton in just a few minutes.
+Find out what you can do to make your car less appealing to crooks.

-The Philadelphia Police Department’s Major Crimes Auto Theft Unit sponsored a demonstration by the Allstate insurance company outside of City Hall in Philadelphia.
+I once saw the Philadelphia Police Department’s Major Crimes Auto Theft Unit sponsor a demonstration by the Allstate insurance company outside of City Hall in Philadelphia.

 Called “Stripped in Seconds,” three Allstate technicians went to work, stripping down a 1999 Honda Civic in front of a crowd of more than 200 people.
 A large digital clock was displayed and counted down the time it took the three technicians to strip the car down to a shell.

-In less than five minutes the remnant of a car looked as it belonged in a combat zone.
+In less than five minutes, the remnant of a car looked as if it belonged in a combat zone.
 The technicians were given a round of applause.
 Ludwig then said that professional thieves with power tools can do the same job in half the time.
 That news was not encouraging.

 A car is an essential tool for many small business owners.
 Even if the business owner is fully insured, the theft of their car is a huge business setback, as well as a personal violation.

 Allstate offers the below seven steps to help prevent auto theft:

 - Lock your car and take your keys – One out of every five vehicles stolen had the keys in it, and almost half of all vehicles stolen were left unlocked.

 - Consider VIN etching – Vehicle Identification Number (VIN) can easily be etched on windows, doors, fenders, and other car parts.
 This makes it difficult for a thief to market your stolen car parts.